Skip to main content

 PathPurpose

-~/.deepagents/config.tomlModel defaults, provider settings, constructor params, profile overrides, MCP trust store
+~/.deepagents/config.tomlModel defaults, provider settings, constructor params, profile overrides, themes, update settings, MCP trust store

 ~/.deepagents/hooks.jsonLifecycle event hooks (session start/end, task complete, etc.)